MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 ## Additional recommendations

 When using HLS output, choose HLS CMAF (format=m3u8-cmaf) whenever possible.
 If you must use other streaming formats such as TS outputs with HLS v3 (format=aapl-m3u8-v3) or HLS v4 (format=aapl-m3u8-v4), be sure to set the `LiveOutput.Hls.fragmentsPerTsSegment` setting for your live event to 1 to ensure that Media Services packs only one mp4 fragment into one TS segment.

-See the following tables for expected streaming latency when optimal settings and proper player configuration is used.

 > [!NOTE]
 > The end-to-end latency can vary depending on local network conditions or by introducing a CDN caching layer.
 You should test your exact configurations.